RidwanSharkar/Erebus/README.md

 5. **Master Combat**: Switch weapons mid-fight and combine abilities for devastating combos

 ### Game Format and Rules
-• Each player has a Tower and 3 Inhibitors.
+• Each player has a Tower and 3 Inhibitors.<br>
-• Each player's Tower summons 3 Units every 45 seconds.
+• Each player's Tower summons 3 Units every 45 seconds.<br>
-• Player kills and Summoned Unit kills award experience points.
+• Player kills and Summoned Unit kills award experience points.<br>
-• Leveling up grants a Skill Point to unlock additional abilities.
+• Leveling up grants a Skill Point to unlock additional abilities.<br>
-• Players respawn upon 12.5 seconds after death.
+• Players respawn upon 12.5 seconds after death.<br>
-• Only Summoned Units can damage the opposing player's Tower.
+• Only Summoned Units can damage the opposing player's Tower.<br>
-• Players can destroy the opposing player's Inhibitors to upgrade their Summoned Units into ELITES.
+• Players can destroy the opposing player's Inhibitors to upgrade their Summoned Units into ELITES.<br>
 • The first player to destroy the opposing player's Tower wins.

 ### Game Objectives
-• Defend your Tower from the enemy player's Summoned Units
+• Defend your Tower from the enemy player's Summoned Units<br>
-• Defend your Inhibitors from the enemy Player
+• Defend your Inhibitors from the enemy Player<br>
-• Use your Summoned Units to damage the enemy Player's Tower
+• Use your Summoned Units to damage the enemy Player's Tower<br>
-• Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES
+• Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES<br>
-• Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities
+• Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities<br>
 • Destroy the enemy Player's Tower to win the game

 ---